trimstray/nginx-admins-handbook/doc/RULES.md

   > A reverse proxy is not source IP address transparent.
 This is a pain when you need the client source IP address to be correct in the logs of the backend servers.
 I think the best solution of this problem is configure the load balancer to add/modify an `X-Forwarded-For` header with the source IP of the client and forward it to the backend in the correct form.

   > Unfortunately, on the proxy side we are not able to solve this problem (all solutions can be spoofable), it is important that this header is correctly interpreted by application servers.
 Doing so ensures that the apps or downstream services have accurate information on which to make their decisions, including those regarding access and authorization.

+  > In the light of the latest httpoxy vulnerabilities, there is really a need for a full example, how to use `HTTP_X_FORWARDED_FOR` properly.
+In short, the load balancer sets the 'most recent' part of the header.
+In my opinion, for security reasons, the proxy servers must be specified by the administrator manually.

   There is also an interesing idea what to do in this situation: